Moon Audio Silver Dragon V2, Black DragonV2, Bronze Dragon Review

 The Black Dragon V2 is the next step up from stock cables for people.
 It’s for those that already like the sonic performance of their original cable but want something ‘more’ but still similar.
 It’s not for those that want a completely changed landscape but rather the next level; like moving up to the next tier of roller coasters as a kid.
 It’s more detailed and stronger in the bass than stock cables and a still impressive high range section but without the premium cost of the Silvers.

 The last cable in our lineup is also the newest one and the baby of the group.
-The Bronze Dragon here is a version 1 compared the the version 2s of the others.
-Getting into this cable, I found it to be the least presentation of the bunch.
+The Bronze Dragon here is a version 1 compared to the version 2s of the others.
+Getting into this cable, I found it to have the least presentation of the bunch.
 It’s not the kid vying for attention with a sling of “Me me me!” like the other two and is the quiet child of the family.
 It’s similar to the Silver Dragon V2 in that it really pulls the background elements close together albeit not as intimately as the former.
 For me, it’s a cable that relaxes the listener as its also the least active of the bunch.
 Mids and vocals are far mellower and laid back.
 The singers are flatter sounding from a frequency point of view and don’t have as many dynamic fluctuations.
 It doesn’t have as much forward presentation or detail as the other cables and is suitable for those that like electronic dance, trance, or even some types of jazz.
 The low end is subtly increased in quantity giving it more girth down low but doesn’t have the same extension as the other two.

-The Bronze Dragon is a purpose built cable while the other two are general drop on and use.
+The Bronze Dragon is a purpose-built cable while the other two are general drop on and use.
 You have to go into this cable with a need for it to fill something out there or be more relaxed over here.
 This cable didn’t pair well with my InEarz Euphoria as it already had everything it needed and was just in need of mass improvements that the other two cables provided.
 However pairing it with my InEarz Zen 2 which I found to be too anemic, sharp, bright, and bass light and the fit made much more sense.
 It was much easier to listen to the Zen 2 for long hours after pairing the two together.
 The Bronze Dragon is a helping hand and pulls those that just need that final oomph to get to where the listener wanted to be.
 At the same price as the Black Dragon V2, this one serves a different purpose.
 Get the Black Dragon V2 if you already like everything about your IEMs and want a push forward.
-Get the Bronze Dragon if you have a set of IEMs you like but feel its lacking in areas of bass, want a more relaxed mid range to cool it down, and are fine with a more mellow presentation.
+Get the Bronze Dragon if you have a set of IEMs you like but feel its lacking in areas of bass, want a more relaxed midrange to cool it down, and are fine with a more mellow presentation.

 There’s no doubt that the Moon Audio Dragon lineups do their job, and they do it well.
 They are not inexpensive and aren’t going to be the first option for the budget conscious audiophile but are designed for music lovers looking for the most in transparency and detail retrieval.
 The Dragons are great performing cables for audiophiles that want to take the guesswork out of cable buying.
 These cables are already tested and vetted by Moon Audio to have the sonic performance that they deemed superior and are integrated with specific combinations of materials and metals to do so.
 The website configurator further reduces any compatibility woes that audiophiles are often met with shopping many other cable manufacturers.
 Moon Audio is the easiest solution for cables and I highly recommend those that want to step up the game of their IEMs check out the Dragon lineup.